 - 1 cup beef broth (low sodium) (or water)

-- 1 Tbsp cornstarch + 2 Tbsp water (slurry)
+- 1 tablespoon cornstarch + 2 tablespoon water (slurry)

-- Turn the Instant pot on to 'saute' and brown the roast on all sides.
+- Turn the Instant pot on to 'saute' add the oil and brown the roast on all sides.

 - Add the beef broth (or water)